mbracher/robohash-animated-svg-svelte/README.md

 ## References
 [Robohash](https://robohash.org/) robots created by Zikri Kader

-Svg version of robots came from [elapouya django-robohash-svg](https://github.com/elapouya/django-robohash-svg)
+Svg version of robots came from [elapouya django-robohash-svg](https://github.com/elapouya/django-robohash-svg).

+Origin of the svg robots is [nimiq](https://github.com/nimiq/robohash) who also wrote this [design blog post](https://medium.com/nimiq/devblog-2-identicons-be50dca91d55).

 ## Contribute
 If you have suggestions for how this app could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.